ryanstwrt/FRIDGe/paper/paper.md

 The only inputs the user focuses on are directly related to the core design process and create a level of abstraction from the input deck generation.
 This allows the user to focus on what aspects of the design affect the reactor, rather than input file creation and management.

-FRIDGe currently houses the capability to create input files, for a single assembly or full core, for the code suite MCNP.
+FRIDGe currently houses the capability to create input files, for a single assembly or full core, for the MCNP.
 This process is done by creating a series of YAML data files for elements, materials, assemblies, and cores [@YAML].
 The element file allows the user to create elements from the Chart of the Nuclides for use in materials.
 The material file allows the user to create custom materials (fuel, cladding, coolant, poisons, etc.) that the model will require.